christianmateus/re4-hardrain-toolset/readme.md

-# Resident Evil 4 ITA Tool
+# Resident Evil 4 Modding Toolset

-A brand new upcoming tool for editing .ITA files, present in Resident Evil 4 game.
+An updated toolset for editing Resident Evil 4 files, in constant development to ease up game modding.
 Mainly focused on editing the PS2 2005 and PC 2007 versions.
-Some of the **new functionalities**:
+### Some of the **new features**:

 - Better layout visual appearence
-- Change item by name
-- Change item dependencies by name
-- Change item glow/aura color by name
-- Add and remove items by a single click (_in development_)
+- Reducing numbers and replacing by names or IDs
-- Light and dark theme (_in development_)
+- Faster way to mod, without the need to exit the app
 - And many more to come...